 Regardless of whether you use diet intervention, enzymes, drugs or other medication, none of these is a substitute for early teaching intervention i.e. you must keep teaching your child, using this window of opportunity to his best advantage.
 No other intervention alone has yet proven as successful.

 Many people believe that children with Autism have high levels of mercury and other heavy metals (often introduced into their system by vaccines).
-A harmless way to find out if your child has indeed heavy metals is to send a hair sample for analysis.
-Genova Diagnostics does all sorts of tests such as stool and urine sample tests.
+A harmless way to find out if your child has indeed heavy metals is to send a hair sample for analysis to a reputable lab.

 There has been much debate about vaccines, particularly the MMR vaccine causing Autism.
 The MMR is a triple vaccine (mumps, measles and rubella) given as a single combined injection.
 An excellent book that discusses possible causes and treatments is "Biological Treatments for Autism and PDD" by William Shaw Ph.D.
 Note that whatever biological treatment steps you take to treat a child with Autism, you simply must continue with behavioral therapy or his progress will be slow.